reside-eng/take-home-assignment-react-simplyrets/INSTRUCTIONS.md

 # Submission

-Once you are satisfied with your assignment, please publish your code and README to a Git repository and send the repository link to the email our recruiter has provided.
+Once you are satisfied with your assignment, please publish your code and README to your personal Git repository and send the repository link to the email our recruiter has provided.
+Please do not create a fork or PR in the assignment repository.

 # Getting Started